jamiew/ohmfork-autoclaim/README.md

 ## Usage

 To see a list of all the commands, run `yarn run`.
-Replace `snowbankdao` with your fork(s) of choice
+Replace `snowbankdao` with `klimadao` or your supported fork of choice

 Get some info about your bond (`bondInfo()`):